Categories

 Pro Tip: Some POD suppliers offer you, the business operator, to buy their products at a discounted price and inspect them before committing to selling them.

-To avoid this, set up your Etsy print on demand shop, then buy your own product directly through your Etsy listing.
-Not only will this help you measure the quality for yourself, you’ll also get a better idea of what the entire shipping process looks like from your customer’s perspective.
+To avoid this, set up your Etsy print on demand shop and buy your product directly through your Etsy listing.
+Not only will this help you measure the quality for yourself, but you’ll also get a better idea of the entire shipping process from your customer’s perspective.

 Do: Think globally.

-Looking at Printful as an example, they have printing facilities in the US, UK, and EU.
+Take Printify or Printful as an example; they have printing facilities in the US, Canada, UK, Mexico, and all over.

 So when it comes to thinking of designs and products, think away from your own backyard.
 If you’re based in the US, how can you leverage culture and trends in the UK?